koding/kdlearn/guides/domains/index.md

 and create the record type which you prefer.

 Once you have created it, paste in the VM Address from above to the Record Value.
-This will point your Domain, to the Address that the host resolves to.
+This will point your Domain to the Address that the host resolves to.

 ## The Waiting Game